navinash47/HW4_532/README.md

-# Advanced Fraud Detection Algorithm - Tasks 1, 2, 3, 4, 5 ✅
+# Advanced Fraud Detection Algorithm - Tasks 1, 2, 3, 4, 5 - HW 4

-This project extends the basic Flink DataStream API fraud detection tutorial by adding location-based fraud detection using zip code information.
+This Assignment extends the basic Flink DataStream API fraud detection tutorial by adding location-based fraud detection using zip code information.
 All tasks have been completed successfully.

 ## Project Overview